 Quebec residents only: Legislation requires GSC to follow the RAMQ (The Regie de l'assurance maladie du Quebec) reimbursement guidelines for all residents of Quebec.
 If you are younger than age 65, you must enroll for the GSC Prescription Drugs benefit plan and GSC will be the only payer.
-If you are age 65 or older, enrolment in RAMQ is automatic, enrolment in the GSC Prescription requirements.

-Drugs benefit plan is optional, and RAMQ would be first payer.
+If you are age 65 or older, enrolment in RAMQ is automatic, enrolment in the GSC Prescription Drugs benefit plan is optional, and RAMQ would be first payer.

-If any provisions of this plan do not meet the minimum requirements of the RAMQ plan, adjustments are automatically made to meet RAMQ a) Smoking cessation products and drugs for the treatment of erectile dysfunction;
+If any provisions of this plan do not meet the minimum requirements of the RAMQ plan, adjustments are automatically made to meet RAMQ requirements.